Greenland crossing

 Day 3-4 Navigating the Icefall

 After loading all our gear from the truck and carrying it all to the ice, we pack our pulkas and start our accent through the icefall.
 Slow and steady we make our way through the labrynth of ice.
 If conditions and visibility is good we will get through within two days.
-Late on day two we will therfore be able to put our skies on, check the compass and start skiing Ea
+Late on day two we will therfore be able to put our skies on, check the compass and start skiing East.

 Day 5-30 The Icecap